population-interventions/vivarium_unimelb_tobacco_intervention_comparison/docs/source/advanced/uncertainty.rst

 .. note:: This can take a long time to complete, and generates data artifacts that are around **3 GB** in size.

-.. todo:: Provide an equivalent for the ``run_uncertainty`` script.

-We have also provided a script that runs multiple simulations for a single model specification file, where each simulation uses a different draw from the data artifact.
+We have also provided a command that runs multiple simulations for a single model specification file, where each simulation uses a different draw from the data artifact.
 This script can be used as follows:

 .. code:: console

-   ./run_uncertainty --draws 2000 --spawn 16 modelA.yaml modelB.yaml [...]
+   run_uncertainty_analysis --draws 2000 --spawn 16 modelA.yaml modelB.yaml [...]

 This will run 2000 simulations for each of the model specifications (modelA.yaml, modelB.yaml, etc) and will simultaneously run 16 simulations at